beothorn/webGrude/README.md

 =========

 WebGrude is a java library for mapping a html to a java class through annotations with css selectors.
-For example, this is a pirate bay search that returns the magnet links:
+For example, this is a pirate bay search that prints the resulting magnet links:

 ```java
 package webGrude;